Domestic and family violence

 16 Days of Activism

 We proudly stand with organisations and groups around the world in calling for the prevention and elimination of violence against women and girls.
+We work closely with community groups local businesses, NSW Police and the broader community to respond to and prevent domestic and family violence in our community.

 We're Better Than That

-This campaign promotes respect and healthy relationships, and encourages men to be active bystanders when they witness behaviour that condones and contributes to violence in our communities.
+The campaign promotes respect and healthy relationships, and encourages men to be active bystanders when they witness behaviour that condones and contributes to violence in our communities.

 Funded by the Central and Eastern Sydney Public Health Network, the campaign is a collaboration between the Eastern Suburbs Domestic Violence Committee, the Hope Believe Shine Foundation and Randwick, Waverley, Woollahra and Bayside Councils.